codepath/android_guides/Working-with-the-ImageView.md

 Since Android has so many different screen sizes, resolutions and densities, there is a system for selecting the correct image asset for the correct device.
 There are specific drawable folders for each device density category including: ldpi (low), mdpi (medium), hdpi (high), and xhdpi (extra high).
 Notice that every app has folders for image drawables such as `drawable-mdpi` which is for "medium" density devices.

 To create alternative bitmap drawables for different densities, you should follow the 3:4:6:8 scaling ratio between the four generalized densities.
 This means that if you generate a 100x100 for mdpi (baseline), then you should generate the same resource in 150x150 for hdpi, 200x200 image for xhdpi devices, and finally a 75x75 image for ldpi devices.

+To resize more automatically, check out the [Final Android Resizer](https://github.com/asystat/Final-Android-Resizer) by [downloading and running this JAR](https://github.com/asystat/Final-Android-Resizer/blob/master/Executable%20Jar/Final%20Android%20Resizer.jar?raw=true)

 ![Densities](http://developer.android.com/images/screens_support/screens-densities.png)